gopinathsjsu/team-project-prysm/README.md

 ## TASKS COMPLETED:

 - Backend
-  - Create all the tables as per the Schema Diagrams discussed during the meetings (initially with local sql sb)
+  - Create all the tables as per the Schema Diagrams discussed during the meetings (Initially with local MYSQL Database)
-  - Explore ec2 and Amazon Relational Database Service (RDS) using a basic schema.
+  - Explore EC2 and Amazon Relational Database Service (RDS) using a basic schema.
   - Added Tables:
     - Customer
     - Employee